Belloyusuf/Belloyusuf/README.md

 -->

 ## More on me
- - 🔭 I’m currently working on Prison management system
+ - 🔭 I’m currently working on Student Management System (SMS Kit)
  - 🌱 I’m currently learning JavaScript
  - 👯 I’m looking to collaborate on Django project
  - 🤔 I’m looking for help with JavaScript Developer